Successful marketing ensures that you have identified your customers' needs, and worked out the best way to satisfy them profitably.

 Analyse the reasons why customers buy from you

-- Why do potential customers buy from your competitors?
+- Why do potential customers buy from you - and from your competitors?

 Review every marketing initiative you undertook in the previous period

-- You can usually measure marketing success to identify what worked.
+- Measure marketing success to identify what worked.

 5. Your marketing strategy

-Successful strategies take a deliberate step-by-step approach, focusing on a limited set of well-defined objectives.
+Successful strategies take a step-by-step approach, focusing on a limited set of well-defined objectives.

 Which market segments, and which individual customers, will you target?